Torus

 The simplest tiling of a flat torus is {4,4}1,0, constructed on the surface of a duocylinder with 1 vertex, 2 orthogonal edges, and one square face.
 It is seen here stereographically projected into 3-space as a torus.

 This metric of the square flat torus can also be realised by specific embeddings of the familiar 2-torus into Euclidean 4-space or higher dimensions.
 Its surface has zero Gaussian curvature everywhere.
-Its surface is flat in the same sense that the surface of a cylinder is flat.
+It is flat in the same sense that the surface of a cylinder is flat.
 In 3 dimensions, one can bend a flat sheet of paper into a cylinder without stretching the paper, but this cylinder cannot be bent into a torus without stretching the paper (unless some regularity and differentiability conditions are given up, see below).

 A simple 4-dimensional Euclidean embedding of a rectangular flat torus (more general than the square one) is as follows: